Hyperchaotic/weectrl/README.md

 A cross platform library and application for controlling Belkin WeMo switches and Sockets.
 Written in Rust.

-## Wee Controller, the application
+## WeeApp, the application

 ### Screenshots

 ![Linux](http://i.imgur.com/4QutZDQ.png "Linux")   ![Windows](http://i.imgur.com/PoNrogW.png "Windows")   ![macOS](http://i.imgur.com/s4XsDnA.png "macOS")

 ### Functionality
-The "Wee Controller" application will scan the local network for Belkin WeMo devices and list what's found.
+The "WeeApp" application will scan the local network for Belkin WeMo devices and list what's found.
 They can be switched on/off from the app and if a device changes state due to external activity (e.g. physical toggle or schedule) this will be reflected in the app UI due to the notification feature.

-Searching for new devices can take 5-10 seconds but the app benefits from the caching feature of the library so previously known devices will be displayed very quickly upon restart.
+Searching for new devices can take 5-6 seconds but the app benefits from the caching feature of the library so previously known devices will be displayed very quickly upon restart.

 * The "paper basket" will forget all devices and erase the disk cache.
 * The reload button will load known devices from cache and rescan the network.
+* The application remembers size and position of its window.

 ### Platforms
 Current version tested on Windows 11 and Linux.

 ### Building

+The (example) App has certain FLTK_rs [dependencies](https://fltk-rs.github.io/fltk-book/Setup.html).

 ```
 cargo build --release --example weeapp